What Are the 10 Essentials for Day Hiking? A Complete Checklist

 First aid supplies are another of the 10 essentials for hiking that require some risk analysis.
 Consider the length and difficulty of your hike, as well as the emergency situations you are most likely to encounter, and pack accordingly.

-I make my own basic first aid kit, which includes foot care items, wound care items, Benadryl (for humans and dogs), Tylenol, and Vet Wrap, a self-adhesive tape for our dogs’ feet.
-I also tuck in a small bottle of insect repellent to prevent tick bites and pesky mosquitoes.
+I make my own basic first-aid kit, which includes foot-care items, wound-care items, Benadryl (for humans and dogs), Tylenol, and Vet Wrap, a self-adhesive tape for our dogs’ feet.
+I also tuck in a small bottle of insect repellent to prevent tick bites and keep pesky mosquitoes away.

 I most often use my Swiss army knife to cut medical tape and remove splinters, but I have also used it to free my dog, who was tangled in fishing line, harvest mushrooms, and cut up a block of cheese at snack time.